-This requires us to do knowledge representation and reasoning • This requires us to do knowledge representation and reasoning
+This requires us to do knowledge representation and reasoning •

 It also seems reasonable that an agent should choose a rational course of action depending on its goal.

 - If an agent has knowledge of how its actions affect the environment, then it has a basis for choosing actions to achieve goals. - To obtain a sequence of actions we need to be able to search and to plan.